 Be it the recent surge in cyber-attacks on financial institutions, the technical glitches that lead to flash crashes on trading venues, high numbers of fraudulent behaviour or simply the complexity of todays systems that comes with a significant probability of instability – the management operational risk has become one of the key priorities at financial firms.
+But of course some people opt to implement a field service work order software to help them better manage the work load.
 Often operational risk manifests itself without the illicit conduct that is inherent in the first examples.
 It is the level of financial innovation itself that has led to unprecedented complexity and speed in trading systems, so that operational irregularities may have unpredictable effects in timing and scale as ESMA pointed out in last year’s work programme.
 Therefore, in order to achieve effective operational risk management the understanding of the current methods and best industry practices.

 Ariane Chapelle is Associate Professor (Honorary Reader) at University College London for the course ‘Operational Risk Measurement in the Financial Services’ and is a Fellow of the Institute of Operational Risk and a trainer for the Pofessional Risk Managers’ International Association (PRMIA), for whom she designed the Certificate of Learning and Practice in Advanced Operational Risk Management.
 She has been active in operational risk management since 2000, and has worked closely with ING Group and Lloyds Banking Group.
 Her new book “Operational Risk Management: Best Practices in the Financial Services Industry” tackles these aspects and provides a comprehensive guide for those new to the discipline and for experienced risk managers alike.
 PlanetCompliance spoke to her about the evolvement of operational risk, what makes a good risk manager, the key operational risks any bank needs to address now and more.